 Before you go

 Make sure you have the right travel insurance for your needs.
 This could be expensive but it’s best to be covered.
 Shop around for quotes and ask for advice from disability organisations.
 You must tell your insurance company about your condition when they ask.
 If you don’t, your insurance could be invalid.
-The Money Advice Service has more information about what you need to consider and how to find a specialist insurance broker or provider.
+Our webpage shopping around for insurance has more information about what to consider and how to find a specialist insurance broker or provider.

 If you need special equipment, such as hoists, find out if you can hire it locally rather than taking it with you.
 You may be able to get in touch with local disability groups for information about what’s available.